-Getting a good edit done on your document is like getting a good tune-up on your car—it just makes everything run a little more smoothly.
-I provide several types of editing service, depending on the type of document and the kind of input desired.
+Getting a good edit done on your document is like getting a good tune-up on your car—it makes everything run a little more smoothly.
+I provide several types of editing services, depending on the type of document and the kind of input desired.
 Not sure what you need?
 Drop me a line and we can figure it out together.

 Copyediting (AKA proofreading)

 While you may be more familiar with the term proofreading, in the editing world the practice of looking over a document for errors in spelling, grammar, style, and word usage is called copyediting.
 I can help you weed out all those pesky problems in your text before they become a distraction to your readers—and an embarrassment to you.

 You've mailed out promotional materials for an upcoming event, with special attention payed to your keynote speaker who will be traveling all the way from Klangunfurt, Germany.
 There's just one problem.